-We have dedicated a whole rectangle of our vegetable patch to roots.
+This season we have dedicated one complete plot of our vegetable patch to roots.

 Beetroot, carrots and spring onions are among the crops that can be sown every week of the year for a continual harvest of tasty, nutritious goodness.